-The manufacture of our product candidates is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
+The manufacture of our TCR-T product candidates is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
 Manufacturers of cell therapy products often encounter difficulties in production, particularly in scaling out and validating initial production and ensuring the absence of contamination.
 These include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, operator error, shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
-Furthermore, if contaminants are discovered in our supply of product candidates or in our manufacturing facilities, the manufacturing facilities may need to be closed for an extended period to investigate and remedy the contamination.
 It is possible that stability or other issues relating to the manufacture of our product candidates could occur in the future.
-We recently amended our clinical trial IND to use cryopreservation-based storage of clinical products.
-This process is new and we may experience manufacturing failures or difficulties producing sufficient quantities of our clinical products as a result of this change.
+Before we halted clinical development, we had amended our clinical trial IND to use cryopreservation-based storage of clinical products.
+This process is new, and should we resume clinical development and in-house manufacturing, we may experience manufacturing failures or difficulties producing sufficient quantities of our clinical products as a result of this change.

-Our product candidates have been manufactured on a patient-by-patient basis.
-Delays in manufacturing could adversely impact the treatment of each patient and may discourage participation in clinical trials.
-We have not manufactured our clinical trial product candidates on a large scale and may not be able to achieve large scale clinical trial or commercial manufacturing and processing on our own to satisfy expected clinical trial or commercial demands for any of our product candidates, should development resume in the future.
+Our TCR-T product candidates have been manufactured on a patient-by-patient basis.
+Delays in manufacturing could adversely impact the treatment of each patient and may discourage participation in clinical trials should clinical development be resumed.
+We have not manufactured our TCR-T clinical trial product candidates on a large scale and may not be able to achieve large scale clinical trial or commercial manufacturing and processing on our own to satisfy expected clinical trial or commercial demands for any of our product candidates, should development resume in the future.
 The manufacturing processes employed by us may not result in product candidates that will be safe and effective.
 If we are unable to manufacture sufficient number of TCR-T cells for our product candidates, development efforts would be delayed, which would adversely affect our business and prospects.

 Manufacturing operations are subject to review and oversight by the FDA.
-If we maintain manufacturing operations, we will be subject to ongoing periodic unannounced inspection by the FDA, the Drug Enforcement Administration and corresponding state agencies to ensure strict compliance with cGMP and other government regulations.
+For our small molecule oral obesity program or if we resume TCR-T manufacturing operations, we will be subject to ongoing periodic unannounced inspection by the FDA, the Drug Enforcement Administration and corresponding state agencies to ensure strict compliance with cGMP and other government regulations.
 Our license to manufacture product candidates is subject to continued regulatory review.